GasparyanG/phone_book/README.md

 ## Installation and Setup

 ### Database
-Configure `config/database.json` file to be able to use database.
+Configure the `config/database.json` file to be able to use database.
 ```json
 {
   "in_use" : "connection_1_mysql",